BalaceanuMihai/MotiveMotion_Gym/README.md

  - Admin - list of memberships( can make changes to them), list of workout_plans
  - Trainer - list of workout plans
  - User - Active and inactive memberships

+## Import / Export informations for all the users ( i used composer to install php excel, php word, tcpdf (for qr codes)
+ - Excel
+ - PDF
+ - Word
+ - QR code ( export for users)

+## Sending a contact mail ( i used php mailer)
+ - name
+ - email
+ - message

+## Parsing information from edamam website
+** I used the information from the website to see how many eggs does a user need to eat in order to reach his protein intake goal for the day ( the weight has to be specified manaually ) **

+## Table statistics
+** The average age of all the users **